It is a known fact that almost everyone loves coffee!

 To put it as simply as I can, ground coffee and instant coffee have a lot of things in common.
 They both give you your coffee intake and they’re both very tasty.
 But there are a lot of differences between the two as well.

 For starters, ground coffee is as close as you can get to fresh bean coffee without having to deal with the hassle and trouble of crushing the coffee beans yourself.
 Ground coffee has all of the freshness as coffee beans would and it takes a lot of the work out of it so when you want some fresh coffee before heading into work, you don’t have to worry about taking 30 minutes out of your morning to crush the beans.
-You just put the coffee into your machine, let it brew, and you are ready to go.

 The instant coffee, on the other hand, is usually kept in a plastic container and you only have to take about a spoon full of the coffee grounds inside of it and put it into hot water to make your coffee for the morning.
 This is one of the fastest ways to get a cup of coffee but you can’t expect it to taste as great and as fresh as the ground coffee that you are used to.
 This is because instant coffee is meant to give you the caffeine rush you need but it is less focused on the taste of the coffee.